MartinSalias/AgileArch/flow/qa_driven.md

 >

 Notice that in the example above the decision is generalized from Book Purchase to "Purchase operations" in general.
 This card should be ideally pasted on a board in the Team Room (instead of going to die on a Wiki Page) to be frequently seen.
-It might also generate some specific technical tasks under the Book Purchase user story that will later be re-used, but this decision and the corresponding implementation are directly tied to a feature, and will be tested and reviewed in this context, rather than in a concpetual model.
+It might also generate some specific technical tasks under the Book Purchase user story that will later be re-used, but this decision and the corresponding implementation are directly tied to a feature, and will be tested and reviewed in this context, rather than in a conceptual model.

 The "Metric" field in the card should become an automated test which can be executed either continually (in every commit) or in a nightly profile (for load or performance testing requiring long-running or heavy processes which you don't want to compromise your network during the day).